Roswell Park, Partners Painting The Town Pink This Fall

-BUFFALO, NY — Throughout September and October, the Roswell Park Cancer Institute (RPCI) community will paint the town pink in the name of breast cancer awareness.
-Western New Yorkers are encouraged to take the Pledge to Go Pink by supporting a number of educational events and fundraisers sponsored by RPCI and its partners, serving as advocates for themselves, for loved ones and for all those who have fought this disease — or are in the fight right now.
+BUFFALO, NY — Throughout September and October, the Roswell Park Comprehensive Cancer Center (Roswell Park) community will paint the town pink in the name of breast cancer awareness.
+Western New Yorkers are encouraged to take the Pledge to Go Pink by supporting a number of educational events and fundraisers sponsored by Roswell Park and its partners, serving as advocates for themselves, for loved ones and for all those who have fought this disease — or are in the fight right now.

 Community members can learn the latest about breast cancer and support survivors at these Pledge to Go Pink events: